0xjet/talks/README.md

 # Talks

-This repository contains slides and material I've used in talks, workshops, and seminars.
+This repository contains slides and material I've used in invited talks in conferences, seminars or other events.